-Dit engelstalige boek bevat meer dan 800 bloemen met hun spirituele betekenis.
-Door in contact te gaan met de natuur van een bloem, zijn innerlijke waarheid…weet men wat de bloem vertegenwoordigt…als je ermee in contact bent, als je het voelt,
+Dit Engelstalige boek bevat meer dan 800 bloemen met hun spirituele betekenis.
+Door in contact te komen met de natuur van een bloem, zijn innerlijke waarheid…weet men wat de bloem vertegenwoordigt…als je ermee in contact bent, als je het voelt,

 Words of Sri Aurobindo and The Mother